Celebrating a year of getting gamers into work

 Kate Lander is an organisational development consultant specialising in workforce transformation, leadership development and the design of career pathways, with a particular interest in creative media and trade unions.
 She covers essential employability advice and skills such as CV writing, how to get the most out of LinkedIn and interview guidance.

-Studios which have taken part so far include Team 17, Creative Assembly, Splash Damage, Huey Games and SUMO Digital - from large studios right through to young start-ups assembling their very first team.
+Over 40 games design studios have taken part in our Bootcamps to date, including Team 17, Creative Assembly, Splash Damage, Huey Games and SUMO Digital - from large studios right through to young start-ups assembling their very first team.

 Sample curriculum